 Bimini’s alluring islands in the Bahamas are full of mystery and intrigue.
 Have you ever wondered whether the Lost City of Atlantis and Fountain of Youth really exist?
 Bimini’s blue waters and sandy beaches may take your breath away, but there is so much more to be uncovered.
-This post is packed full of things to do in Bimini, from soaking up the sunshine and glistening turquoise waters to uncovering the mysteries of Bimini.
+If you’re wondering what to do in Bimini for the day, this post is packed full of things to do in Bimini, from soaking up the sunshine and glistening turquoise waters to uncovering the mysteries of Bimini.

 Here are my tips for things to do in Bimini, the ‘Gateway to the Bahamas.’